Many job ads on Facebook illegally exclude women, ACLU says

 Breaking News Emails

-Facebook’s advertising platform is being used by prospective employers to discriminate against women, according to a lawsuit filed Tuesday.
+Facebook’s advertising platform is being used by prospective employers to discriminate against women, according to a filing with the Equal Employment Opportunity Commission.

-The American Civil Liberties Union, joined by a labor union and a law firm that specializes in representing employees, has filed a written charge against Facebook with the Equal Employment Opportunity Commission, the federal agency that enforces anti-discrimination laws in the workplace.
+The American Civil Liberties Union, joined by a labor union and a law firm that specializes in representing employees, filed a written charge on Tuesday against Facebook with the EEOC, the federal agency that enforces anti-discrimination laws in the workplace.

 The charge asks for an investigation of the social media company and an injunction against what it calls discriminatory practices at a company with a sizable influence over the U.S. labor market.
 It also claims Facebook’s system violates anti-discrimination provisions of the 1964 Civil Rights Act.